Unbased rational homotopy theory: a Lie algebra approach: Introduction

 \section{Introduction}

 Rational homotopy theory of connected spaces was developed by Quillen \cite{quillen} from the viewpoint of differential graded Lie algebras and by Sullivan \cite{sullivan} from the viewpoint of commutative differential graded algebras.
 A standard reference for the correspondence between rational connected spaces---in both the pointed and unpointed cases---and commutative differential graded algebras is \cite{bousfield_gugenheim}.
-Section \ref{sec_rat_homo} relies heavily upon results of this paper.
-Within \cite{bousfield_gugenheim} a closed model category structure is constructed for the category of non-negatively graded unital commutative differential graded algebras, and further there is shown to be a pair of Quillen adjoint functors between the category of non-negatively graded commutative differential graded algebras and the category of simplicial sets.
-These Quillen adjoint functors restrict to an equivalence on the homotopy categories of connected commutative differential graded algebras of finite type over $\mathbb{Q}$, and connected rational nilpotent simplicial sets of finite type over $\mathbb{Q}$.
-In \cite{laz_markl}, this correspondence between non-negatively graded unital commutative differential graded algebras and simplicial sets is generalised to create a disconnected rational homotopy theory by extending to the category of $\mathbb{Z}$-graded unital commutative differential graded algebras.
+Section \ref{sec_rat_homo} relies heavily upon results of that paper.
+Within \cite{bousfield_gugenheim} a closed model category structure is constructed for the category of non-negatively graded unital commutative differential graded algebras.
+Further, it is shown that there exists a pair of Quillen adjoint functors between the category of non-negatively graded commutative differential graded algebras and the category of simplicial sets.
+These Quillen adjoint functors restrict to an equivalence on the homotopy categories of connected commutative differential graded algebras that admit a minimal model of finite type over $\mathbb{Q}$, and connected rational nilpotent simplicial sets of finite type over $\mathbb{Q}$.
+In the work of Lazarev and Markl \cite{laz_markl}, this correspondence between non-negatively graded unital commutative differential graded algebras and simplicial sets is generalised to create a disconnected rational homotopy theory by extending to the category of $\mathbb{Z}$-graded unital commutative differential graded algebras.
 Removing the restriction of non-negative grading, despite seeming relatively harmless, has profound consequences; for example, a commutative algebra concentrated in degree zero is necessarily cofibrant in the category of Bousfield and Gugenheim, but this is not always the case in the category of Lazarev and Markl.
-The latter category does, however, appear to be more natural as one can, for example, define Harrison-Andr\'e-Quillen cohomology within it, c.f. \cite{block_laz}.
-The theory of \cite{laz_markl} relies upon a Quillen adjoint pair of functors between the categories of $\mathbb{Z}$-graded commutative differential graded algebras and simplicial sets that gives rise to an adjunction on the level of homotopy categories, which restricts to an equivalence between the homotopy category of simplicial sets having a finite number of connected components, each being rational, nilpotent, and of finite type (over $\mathbb{Q}$) and a certain subcategory of the homotopy category of $\mathbb{Z}$-graded commutative differential graded algebras (given explicitly loc. cit.).
+The latter category does, however, appear to be more natural as one can, for example, define Harrison-Andr\'e-Quillen cohomology within it, cf.~\cite{block_laz}.
+The theory of \cite{laz_markl} relies upon a Quillen adjoint pair of functors between the categories of $\mathbb{Z}$-graded commutative differential graded algebras and simplicial sets.
+This functor gives rise to an adjunction on the level of homotopy categories and, moreover, restricts to an equivalence between the homotopy category of simplicial sets having a finite number of connected components, each being rational, nilpotent, and of finite type (over $\mathbb{Q}$) and a certain subcategory of the homotopy category of $\mathbb{Z}$-graded commutative differential graded algebras (given explicitly loc.~cit.).
 Sections \ref{sec_modelCat_main} and \ref{sec_rat_homo} rely on some of the work developed by Lazarev and Markl in their paper.
 Further, Lazarev and Markl constructed a second version of this disconnected rational homotopy theory: one formed using differential graded Lie algebras.
 This second version was performed by relating the homotopy theory of unital commutative differential graded algebras and differential graded Lie algebras.
 Relationships of this kind are often referred to as a Koszul duality, the theory of which was established by work of Quillen \cite{quillen}.
 Quillen showed there existed a duality between differential graded counital cocommutative coalgebras and differential graded Lie algebras under (quite severe) restrictions on the grading of the objects considered.
-Subsequently, these restrictions were removed by Hinich \cite{hinich_stacks}.
+Subsequently, these restrictions were removed by Hinich, cf.~\cite{hinich_stacks}.